-70. The Governor of Madras in Council, the Governor Meaning of Bombay in Council, the Lieutenant-Governors in Council, of local legisof Bengal, the United Provinces of Agra and Oudh, the latures.
-[See 55 & Punjab, Burma, and Eastern Bengal and Assam, and any 56 Vict. c local legislature which may be hereafter constituted in pursuance of the Indian Councils Act, 1861, are local legislatures 24 & 25 Viet c 67. within the meaning of this Digest.
+70. The Governor of Bengal in Council, the Governor of Meaning Madras in Council, the Governor of Bombay in Council, the Lieutenant-Governors in Council of the United Provinces of Agra and Oudh, the Punjab, Burma, and Bihar and Orissa. the Chief Commissioners in Council of Assam and the Central Provinces, and any local legislature which may be hereafter constituted in pursuance of the Indian Councils Act, 1861, are local legislatures within the meaning of this Digest.